usriaturrohma/Business-Intelligence-Analysis-of-Brazilian-E-Commerce-Using-SQL/README.md

 3. Run the provided `CREATE TABLE` scripts in `/schema`.
 4. Import each dataset into the corresponding table.
 5. Execute SQL queries from `/queries`.
-6. Export results and visualize them using Excel or BI tools.
+6. Export results and visualize them using Excel.

 ---